Hex lights,

 Home gyms & studios

-A hex cluster over the rack or platform looks great in workout videos and puts real lumens on the floor.
-Most home gyms use a 5–8 hex layout.
+A hex cluster over the rack or platform looks great in workout videos.
+400 lx training floor target — most home gyms use a 5–8 hex layout.

 Squat rack · Yoga · Reels